intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/features/document-management.md

 - ucmCMIS - operations with documents stored in any repository that supports CMIS standard (i.e. Alfresco)
 - ucmBox - operations with documents stored in Box repository
+- ucmUie - operations with documents stored in Enterprise Search index